isaacchan-atwork/IronPortMaillog/README.md

 2. Get information from the log.
 	- Read the file line by line and extract related information using regex patterns.
 Information is stored into separate lists.
 	- You may need to modify those regex patterns to suit your environment.
 You can use https://regex101.com/ or https://regexr.com/ to test your patterns first.
-	- (I would suggest https://regex101.com/ as it supports the syntax of Named Capture Group used by PowerShell.)
+I would suggest https://regex101.com/ as it supports the syntax of "Named Capture Group" used by PowerShell.
 	- Only logs for incoming email will be analyzed.
 	- If paramenter `-Verify` is added, the script will include date columns to all lists and export all parsed results to CSV files.